presented by Schiller & Mertens

 Since 2011, he has been training scientists, physicians, administrators and staff in transferable skills (www.scientistsneedmore.de).
 So far, >4000 participants took part in international workshops in Europe, USA and Africa.

-The workshop is part of the RTG 2498 training programme.
-Furthermore, all level scientists of Martin Luther University Halle-Wittenberg are welcome to take part if free spots are available.
+The participation in this course is elective for PhD students related to RTG 2498.
+PhD students of Martin Luther University Halle-Wittenberg are welcome to take part if free spots are available.